Get Started

 Say you lay out everything perfectly in your contract.
 The supplier has outlined what you need with performance results and clear definitions.
 You may not have time or resources to find another supplier in need.
 You better hope you’ve included predefined remedies.

 A predefined remedy is something you have outlined in your contract that needs to happen to make up the difference when outcomes aren’t achieved.
-If you don’t include these, you may be out of luck.
+If you don’t include these while negotiating contracts with your vendors, you may be out of luck.
 Outline exactly what will happen when certain requirements aren’t met and how the supplier can make up that difference.

 The final step is to tie your payment schedule to performance.
 Too often, a payment schedule centers around activity milestones rather than performance results.
 However, those milestones don’t always guarantee you’ll see the needed outcomes.
 So, keep your bargaining chip in your hand until you see the desired results.